Johnny’s Ambassadors Declares Anti-710 Day

 Yes, it’s everywhere, even where marijuana isn’t legal.
 Yes, your teens can get it.
 These products can all be ordered online quite easily.
 Will they know what it is at that next party?

-Johnny’s Ambassadors mission is to educate parents and teens about the dangers of this high-THC marijuana on the developing adolescent mind.
-Their goal is to have 100s of 1000s of teen take their online course they are creating, provided free, thanks to our partners.
-There are ten of us each working to raise $250, so we can collectively donate $2500 for the cause.
-All donations are 100% tax deductible to this 501c3 charity.
-If you are a parent or grandparent with teens, please help us prevent youth substance abuse, mental illness, and suicide.
+Johnny’s Ambassadors mission is to educate parents and teens about the dangers of this high-THC products on the developing adolescent mind.
+If you are a parent or grandparent with teens, please help us prevent youth substance abuse, mental illness, and suicide, by talking to your children from a young age about how potent these products are!

 Leave a Reply